modelscope/modelscope-mcp-server/README.md

 ## ✨ Features

 - 🔐 **User Authentication** - Retrieve information about the currently authenticated ModelScope user
-- 🎨 **AI Image Generation** - Generate images from text descriptions using any AIGC model available on ModelScope
+- 🎨 **AI Image Generation** - Generate images from text prompts using any AIGC model available on ModelScope
 - 📚 **Research Paper Search** - Search for arXiv papers indexed in ModelScope with comprehensive metadata
 - 🔍 **Resource Discovery** _(Coming Soon)_ - Search for models, datasets, studios and other resources on ModelScope
 - 📖 **Documentation Search** _(Coming Soon)_ - Semantic search for ModelScope documentation and articles